NJIT-CS490-SP21/project1-cyp5/README.md

 * Music recommendations based on seed data.

 ## Genius API and Python
 [The Genius API](https://docs.genius.com/#/getting-started-h1) allows hosts to fetch bunch of song lyrics and lets users highlight and annotate passages with interpretations, explanations, and references.
-Examples of information that you can fetch from this api includes:
+Examples of information that you can gather from this api includes:
 * Searching Songs, Artists and Lyrics.
 * Get Lyrics information for any Artist or Song.